vegaprotocol/specs/user-interface/7003-MORD-manage_orders.md

     - how much of the order is filled / remains unfilled
     - how close the mark price is to my order
     - if this order is filled at the limit price what would my what effect would it have on realized PnL
-    - I may want to edit or cancel this order
+    - I may want to amend or cancel this order
   - `Expired​`
     - When did it expire
     - How much was filled / remaining